 Dr. Sharma obtained her PhD from the University of Manchester Medical School in 1996 and since then she has worked with numerous populations in over 20 countries.
 Since moving to Canada in 2010, she has been leading the multi-disciplinary Indigenous and Global Health Research Group (IGHRG) examining the risk factors for cancer, heart disease, diabetes, and obesity among Indigenous and new Canadian populations.
-As a Principal Investigator, Dr. Sharma has been awarded research funding for over 60 projects and was awarded the Silver Medal by the British Nutrition Society in 2010 in part for her health intervention program “Healthy Foods North” which was implemented in six communities in the NT and NU, in partnership with Inuit and Inuvialuit communities.
+As a Principal Investigator, Dr. Sharma has been awarded research funding for over 70 projects as Principal Investigator and was awarded the Silver Medal by the British Nutrition Society in 2010 in part for her health intervention program “Healthy Foods North” which was implemented in six communities in the NT and NU, in partnership with Inuit and Inuvialuit communities.
 Dr. Sharma has over 157 peer-reviewed scientific publications, including research published by The Lancet Oncology from a project looking at cancer incidence with NT Indigenous populations.
 Funded by Alberta Innovates-Health Solutions funded project “Cancer ACCESS”, she worked with communities to improve access to cancer screening services for breast, cervical, and colorectal cancer.
 Recently, she also led the Caring and Responding Edmonton (CARE) project, funded by the Royal Alexandra Hospital Foundation, that worked with multiple community organizations in Edmonton to identify barriers to accessing health care services, as well as opportunities for improving utilization, overall patient experience, and self-advocacy.
 Other projects have included the “WHY ACT NOW” program in Edmonton to improve nutrition and physical activity in Indigenous and new Canadian youth, and the CIHR-funded Maternal and Infant Health Project identifying factors affecting pre- and post-natal maternal health, along with the health of infants and experiences with maternal health services, in Northern Canada.